 Kremlin propaganda also rebuts and deflects any criticism of Russia's own behavior.
 All negative commentary about Russia is portrayed as either invented or unfair: the result of double standards, prejudice and self-interest.
-In a CEPA research paper, information warfare expert and former NATO spokesman Ben Nimmo characterizes these tactics as dismissing the critic, distorting the facts, distracting from the main issue and dismaying the audience.8
+In a CEPA research paper, information warfare expert and former NATO spokesman Ben Nimmo has characterized tactics as dismissing the critic, distorting the facts, distracting from the main issue and dismaying the audience.27 Nimmo also suggests "ABC" (Accuracy, Balance, Credibility) test for disinformation.28 He argues that the defining feature of disinformation is the combination of false information and the intention to mislead, and this can be detected by three criteria: the accuracy of factual statements, balance in reporting, and credibility of the sources chosen.